Chiang Mai is an intriguing fusion of new and old, making it an incredible place to explore.

 If you’re on a 3-4 week trip to Thailand we recommend giving Chiang Mai about 3 days of your time, but for those in Thailand for longer, maybe don’t put a timeframe on your stay?

-Or time your stay to coincide with one of Thailand’s many festivals, as the Chiang Mai locals know how to celebrate a festival!
+Or better yet, time your stay to coincide with one of Thailand’s many festivals, as the Chiang Mai locals know how to celebrate a festival!
 In November, the sky comes alive with glittering lanterns as part of Loy Krathong festival.

 If you’re in Chiang Mai on 13th April, prepare to get seriously wet!
 The famous festival of Songkran sees the streets flooded with locals and tourists armed with water guns celebrating a splashing start to the Thai new year.